keanutaufan/cpp-dsa/README.md

 to make the collection of these algorithms and data structures as efficient and safe as possible, to the point that this project is good enough to be used for production.
 So if you find any bug or inefficiency, please open an issue or send a pull request.
+That being said, my intention is to prioritize readability and simplicity over efficiency, so if me not using some advanced C++ features or techniques is the reason why the code is not efficient, I may not consider to change it.

 You can also contribute to non-code parts of this repository.
 After all, this is a learning resource, and I'd like to make it as clear and